 In 2011, Welbeck had just returned to Old Trafford after a successful loan spell with Sunderland.

 The English striker was a highly-rated youth prospect and became a regular in the United setup over the following seasons before Louis van Gaal let him go to Arenal on deadline day in August 2014.
-Nowadays he’s still cropping up with the odd important contribution for goal-shy Brighton & Hove Albion.
+Nowadays he’s still cropping up with the odd important contribution for Brighton & Hove Albion.

 The second Italian on this list is much better known, owing to that goal against Aston Villa.

 However, 2011 was two years on from his curling effort and Macheda was struggling for game time.
 After a loan spell at Sampdoria the previous season, he couldn’t regain his place in the United setup and left on loan again in January 2012.